SymfonyCasts/symfony-ux/sfcasts/stimulus/fetch.md

 body of the response - with `response.text()` - is an asynchronous operation that returns a `Promise`.
 That's... kind of odd... but ok: we just need to `await` it.

 Ok, testing time!
 Refresh and... type!
 Yes!
-I can already see new AJAX requests popping into the web debug toolbar! *And* the console is dumping the HTML.
+I can already see new Ajax requests popping into the web debug toolbar! *And* the console is dumping the HTML.

 The only problem is that this is the *full* HTML of the homepage... which isn't